 While desperate times might tempt you to try manipulating the system with fake reviews, resist.
 For reviews to make an impact, they need to be authentic–that means not written by friends, relatives or employees, and not written in exchange for some kind of incentive.
 Both search engines and customers can see right through fake reviews, and they won’t be impressed.
 Instead of wasting time and money on fabricating feedback, spend it on delivering great experiences that customers want to write about.

 Asking for reviews

 If constantly generating new reviews was easy, you wouldn’t be reading this article.
 Even the happiest customers often don’t think to search for your business after a transaction and leave a review.
 However, that doesn’t mean they aren’t willing to provide feedback when asked.
 The trick to asking customers for reviews is keeping the request timely and brief.
 Of course, asking each customer for a review at the right moment is tedious and time-consuming.
-Fortunately, there are several tools out there that automate the process to be manageable and efficient.
+Fortunately, there are several tools out there that automate the process to get online reviews and to be manageable and efficient.

 So let’s say you implement an automated software for review generation.
 What’s next?
 Blast all your customers with requests right away?
 Not so fast.
 While receiving a lot of reviews all at once might sound satisfying, it’s actually not a good idea–they appear fake even if they’re not.
-That’s why tools like BirdEye let you use drip campaigns to generate a steady flow of reviews, evenly distributed over time and on a variety of sites you care about.
+That’s why tools like BirdEye let you use drip campaigns to get online reviews and generate a steady flow of reviews, evenly distributed over time and on a variety of sites you care about.